Honors Housing Options

 - Called "cluster style" because rooms are arranged in small clusters around bathrooms and lounge spaces

-- Will be built to LEED standards with state-of-art sustainability practices
+- Built to LEED standards with state-of-art sustainability practices

-Further details and floor plans for the new building can be found HERE.
+Further details and floor plans for the building can be found HERE.

 The Glenn A. Niemeyer Learning and Living Center